JROChub/power_house/docs/book_of_power.md

 75. Validate JSON with offline tools to ensure integrity.
 76. Document JSON schema version; update manual if schema evolves.
 77. Provide offline procedure to verify JSON anchor by recomputing digests.
-78. When verifying anchor, you may cross-check digests by XOR demonstration to confirm base statements.
+78. When verifying anchor, cross-check digests against the Chapter I hex table to confirm base statements.
 79. For aggregated anchors, create manual table mapping statement to hash for clarity.
 80. Maintain list of anchor files with descriptive names: `nodeA_anchor_2025-10-31.txt`.
 81. Keep chain-of-custody log for anchor files, just like transcripts.